cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 - `results-ref.txt` This result file is a sample output of the IPs for the domain names from the names1.txt file.
 Note that these results will most likely be different than your results, as IP addresses associated to domain names change and are not in one-to-one correspondence.

 ## Checkpoints
-This is a very difficult application to debug.
-If you write all the code for the whole application and then attempt to debug it, you will probably not get the assignment completed by the due date.
-Remember that it becomes exponentially harder to debug a program with multiple different changes at one time.
-To ensure your success, we suggest the following steps be undertaken to incrementally develop the application and limit the possible sources of bugs to speed up debugging.
+The cardinal rule of writing multithreaded programs is write the serial version first and then incrementally add more parallelism to your solution, testing along the way.
+If you write all the code for the whole application and then attempt to debug it, you will most likely fail this assignment.
+You are strongly encouraged to take the following steps to incrementally develop the application and limit the possible sources of bugs to speed up debugging.

 ---